Blacks and Whites' Carnival: Fools' Day (28 December)

-In 1996, as a cultural and ecological alternative to the water carnival and collecting student initiatives from to the Arts Department of the University of Nariño, establishing the proposed "Rainbow in the Asphalt".
-Through art and using the imagination, with the color of chalk on the gray concrete inviting to recover urban space and regain the sense of carnival and celebration.
-So the pre-carnival in general, has changed, which seek to keep the festive spirit through art, creating a new attitude to the festival and the city.
+In 1996, as a cultural and ecological alternative to the water carnival and collecting student initiatives from the Arts Department of the University of Nariño, establishing the proposed "Rainbow in the Asphalt".
+Through art imagination, with the color of chalk on the gray concrete inviting to recover urban space and regain the sense of carnival and celebration.
+So the pre-carnival in general, has changed, which seeks to keep the festive spirit through art, creating a new attitude to the festival and the city.

 New Year's Eve Puppets (31 December)

 The 31 December of each year, Pasto streets are filled with dolls or puppets made from old clothes, paper and sawdust (formerly gunpowder) to represent the old year which will end at midnight when they are burned in a ritual with remote and deep meanings.
 From earlier in the day, kids who go to eager passersby with money requests such as "alms for the old year, please" and "widows" usually represented by men transdressed with dark veils aid request for "decent burial or cremation" of the "deceased year", after midnight.
-The main event of the day with crowd participation is a competition of the puppets are paraded through the main streets usually represent political allegory, in which year the dying leaves in a "testament" full of ironies, summarizing all that has shown relevant in that year for the city and country.
+The main event of the day with crowd participation is a competition of puppets that are paraded through the main streets and usually represent political allegory, in which year the dying leaves in a "testament" full of ironies, summarizing all that has shown relevance in that year for the city and country.
 The creators of the best puppets, receive cash prizes.

 Thus ensuring a healthy and dignified spectacle.
 The winning design is burned in the Plaza del Carnaval at the end of that day, amid the popular festivities which usually organize the municipal authorities to receive the new year, and may in fact at that time the city begins to be invaded with playful and cathartic spirit of near carnival.

 Starting in 2006, was banned the sale of Christmas gunpowder in the city, as established by Decree 0207 April 2005 as Mayor of Pasto and Corpocarnaval are the only entities authorized to organize events with fireworks to welcome the new year.